 Naturopathic medicine recognizes an inherent self-healing process in people that is ordered and intelligent.
-Naturopathic physicians act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process.
+Naturopathic doctors act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process.

 - Identify and Treat the Causes (Tolle Causam):

-The naturopathic physician seeks to identify and remove the underlying causes of illness rather than to merely eliminate or suppress symptoms.
+Naturopathic doctors seeks to identify and remove the underlying causes of illness rather than to merely eliminate or suppress symptoms.

 - First Do No Harm (Primum Non Nocere):

 Naturopathic doctors follow three guidelines to avoid harming the patient: